George A. Cooper: Stage career

 After a short period as a draughtsman he joined Theatre Workshop, then based in Manchester.
 Joan Littlewood's company, also based in Glasgow for a time, then concentrated on performing its productions on tour.
 The company's permanent base became London's Theatre Royal Stratford East in 1953, the opening production being Twelfth Night with Cooper as Malvolio and Harry H. Corbett as Sir Andrew Aguecheek.
 Both men were often cast in antagonist roles in Theatre Workshop productions during the next few years.
 Cooper left the company in 1955.
 Cooper played Geoffrey Fisher, the stern father of the eponymous antihero Billy Liar, in the original West End stage production in 1960.
+According to Tom Courtenay, who took over the role of Billy from Albert Finney, immediately prior to his entrance in Act One, Scene One, while waiting in the wings, Cooper would regularly mime taking 'the most enormous shit', which would involve removing his braces, lowering his trousers and making (in)appropriate noises, a routine he timed impeccably, so that his stage entrance would immediately follow hoisting his trousers and braces back into place.
 His wife, Shirley Jones (married 1955), who worked as a Theatre Workshop costume assistant, did not like his absences during the evenings, and Cooper himself found eight performances of Billy Liar a week to be a strain.
 Increasingly he turned to television for work.